mwuhahaa/qb-showid/README.md

 Pretty strayghtforward.
 Can toggle id-s via command (toggelids) or via keypress (F9).
 Keypress changeable in config.

-Its working with the newst qb-core, dont know what about other verisons.
+Its working with the newest qb-core, dont know about other verisons.